 - Keep it simple–wrap each tree ornament with standard Christmas wrapping paper and use a stick-on number or attach gift tags.
-You can put them in a basket, stocking or decorative bag.
+You can put them in a basket, stocking or decorative paper bag.

 Each day hang a new question, riddle, or puzzle to solve on your tree.
 These present well in tiny envelopes or folded printed slips of coloured paper in a pretty glass jar with number stickers.
-You can make them up yourself, download a printable template from the internet or buy a pack of questions or a book.
+You can produce them up yourself, download a printable template from the internet or buy a pack of questions or a book.

 This idea lends itself to a theme–Christmas, literary, movies or whatever topic interests the recipient.

 Repackaging a tin of sweets, pick and mix, individual chocolates, or healthy snacks into a daily treat is enjoyed by most recipients.
-If you enjoy baking, you can create your treats like different shaped gingerbread cookies or a muffin on a Christmas theme.
+If you enjoy baking, you can create your little treats like different shaped gingerbread cookies or a muffin on a Christmas theme.

 Excellent packaging for kids sweet treats includes gold and silver tulle bags with ribbon or numbered vessels.

 Most grownups enjoy a return to childhood.
 The prizes need not be keepers–they provide a bright spot in the grey days running up to the Christmas festivities.
 You can find a bulk load of small things like metal puzzles and party and wedding favours for an affordable price.